lenderkey/gearshift/README.md

 can equally control what is on the Server!
 This is just for the purposes of this example)

+You should create a folder called ~/lenderkey/Corpus and put files to sync in it.
+If you want to use Client3, make a subfolder called ENVS2060.

 ```
 cd samples